pikatoste/test.sh/README.md

 * $TEST_SCRIPT_DIR
 * $TESTSH_DIR

-Boolean variables are considered true when not empty, false otherwise (undefined or empty).
+Boolean variables are considered true when not empty and false otherwise (undefined or empty).

 Available configuration variables: